After criticism, Feinstein to step down as top Judiciary Dem

 Republicans seized on the phrase, saying it was offensive to Catholics.
 The backlash helped Barrett rise in the ranks of Supreme Court hopefuls.

-One of Feinstein’s colleagues on the committee, Sen. Richard Blumenthal, D-Conn., said after the announcement that he was grateful for Feinstein’s “courageous leadership” on the committee and her “unwavering commitment to reproductive rights, gun violence prevention, immigration reform, and expanding resources for survivors of sexual assault and domestic violence.”
+In a statement, Senate Democratic leader Chuck Schumer said he was “grateful for Senator Feinstein’s leadership and contributions to our caucus and country” in the Judiciary post.

+Feinstein’s “experience, decades-long relationship with President-elect Biden, and leadership on so many issues will continue to be an asset for our caucus, California, and the country as we begin a new term with the new president,” said Schumer, D-N.Y.

 It is still unclear which party will hold the majority in the Senate next year.
-If Democrats win two runoff elections in Georgia, they could hold the Senate very narrowly.
+If Democrats win two runoff elections in Georgia, they could take the Senate very narrowly.

 Republican Sen. Chuck Grassley is expected to reclaim the top Republican spot on the panel next session after leaving for two years to head the Senate Finance Committee.